mgonto/restangular/README.md

   // This is a regular JS object, we can change anything we want :) firstAccount.name = "Gonto"

+  //If we wanted to keep the original as it's we can copy it to a new element var editFirstAccount = Restangular.copy(firstAccount);
+  editFirstAccount.name = "New Name";

   // PUT /accounts/123.
-The name of this account will be Gonto from now on firstAccount.put();
+The name of this account will be changed from now on firstAccount.put();
+  editFirstAccount.put();

   // DELETE /accounts/123 We don't have first account anymore :( firstAccount.remove();